New face and tech for compact SUV

 The Parkers Verdict

-It’s much easier to recommend the EcoSport now Ford has given it a fairly thorough overhaul from the pre-facelifted car.
+It’s much easier to recommend the EcoSport now Ford has given it a fairly thorough overhaul.
 Quality has stepped up since production has moved from India to Romania, and with a dashboard design similar to the latest Fiesta it feels more up-to-date inside.

 To drive, it rides and handles well overall, but doesn’t entertain like other Ford models.
 Space inside is good – if not class leading - and the high driving position will appeal to many.

-However, with so much fresh competition from all over the car world, it manages to still feel a little outdated with awkward looks (it’s better than it was) and some high list prices.
+However, with so much fresh competition in a hotly contested area of the market, it manages to still feel a little outdated with awkward looks (it’s better than it was) and some high list prices.
 It does come with a lot of equipment to make up for this, though, and it’s likely you’ll be able to strike a good deal at your local Ford dealer.